 Barrington Cellars, Penn Yan

 Two Finger Lakes vineyards top Condé Nast Traveler’s list of America’s five best family-friendly wineries.
 Established in 1971 beside Keuka Lake, Barrington Cellars was one of the first vineyards to welcome children with grape-juice tasting.
 Kids sample all-natural juices and run free amid the rolling hills where 26 grape varietals mingle with peach and pear trees.
 Adults unwind on the deck, over wonderful wines and picture-perfect views.
-Specialties include native Labrusca and peach, wild pear and ice wines as well as refreshing frozen juices.
-Picnicking is encouraged; get provisions at the nearby Windmill Farm & Craft Market, a premier attraction with more than 200 vendors.
+Specialties include native plum and peach, wild pear and ice wines as well as refreshing frozen juices.
+Picnicking is encouraged; get provisions at the nearby Windmill Farm & Craft Market, a premier attraction with more than 200 vendors, open every Saturday.

 Arbor Hill Grapery & Winery, Naples